 It is every participant’s responsibility to know the course and the race assumes no responsibility for any missed turns.
 Each turn will be marshaled and signed.
 Courses are pending approval and may change with municipal needs.

-Time limit for running races: 10 minutes per kilometer for the 7 Mile.
+Time limit for 5k: 10 minutes per kilometer.
 Starting at the half way mark, if a participant does not reach a km mark by this calculated time, the participant will be asked to move to the sidewalk and finish the race as a pedestrian, unassisted by race support.
 Participants are asked to familiarize themselves with the course route if this situation might be a possibility to them.
 We wish to minimize traffic disruption caused by our event, and value the support of Police services regarding participant safety.

 Race weekend info